 Magdalen College School is a remarkable place.
-We are now well into our sixth century, and our former pupils include scholars, war heroes, musicians, Olympians, a Nobel Prize laureate, a Hollywood film director, and a saint.
+We are now well into our sixth century, and our former pupils include scholars, war heroes, musicians, Olympians, two Nobel Prize laureates, a Hollywood film director, and a saint.
 Our success in public examinations, in securing places at top universities, and in an astonishing array of extra-curricular pursuits ensure that we continue this proud tradition.
 We do so by nurturing the individual potential of each of our pupils, and above all we believe that learning is as fun as it is fulfilling.

 Magdalen College School was founded in 1480 by William Waynflete: schoolmaster, bishop of Winchester and Lord Chancellor of England.
 Being of humble origins, Waynflete was determined that others of ability should be given the opportunity to learn, to serve and to prosper as he did.
 And so MCS offers a transformative education in our global university city, the community to which we contribute.